 In terms of efficiency, rocket stoves are a step up from a hobo stove.
-They can be made with various materials such as bricks, cinder blocks, coffee cans, and mud.
-Read how to make a rocket stove and see designs here.
+They can be made with bricks, cinder blocks, coffee cans, and mud.
+Read how to make a brick rocket stove and see rocket stove designs.

 17. Soda Can Solar Heater

-Ideally you should have a wood heater or propane heater for emergencies.
-In a pinch, you can use this homemade heaters to stay warm through emergencies.
+Ideally, you should have a wood heater or propane heater for emergencies.
+You can use this homemade heater to stay warm through emergencies in a pinch.
 Read about 4 other DIY emergency heaters.

 18. Alcohol Stove

-Alcohol stoves are small and portable, making them ideal for bug out bags.
-They are also fairly simple to make.
+Alcohol stoves are small and portable, ideal for bug out bags.
+They are also reasonably simple to make.
 Read the instructions here.

 19. CFV Stove

 Take your alcohol stove to the next level with this DIY Capillary Force Vaporizer (CFV) stove.
 Some low-tech changes to the design allow it to be more efficient and easier to control the flame.
 Read the instructions here.